Last updated on July 23rd, 2023 at 04:05 am

 If the Hue Bridge’s power-on behavior persists, the final option is to factory reset it.
 Deactivate your Philips Hue bridge from the internet and tap and hold the reset button on the base for 5 seconds with a needle or pin.
 Take note that you’ll have to reconnect and establish the complete Philips Hue network if you do this.

 No, you can change the color of each light separately.
-It will be saved as soon as you assign this hue to a lamp.
-You could use color schemes on the top left of the screen to choose the very same color on several lights if you want them to be the same color when they’re turned on.
+It will be saved when you assign this hue to a lamp.
+You could use color schemes on the top left of the screen to choose the same color on several lights if you want them to be the same color when turned on.

 What happens if the electricity is reinstated at midnight following a power cut?